keerthik/keerthik.github.io/essays/cities.md

 In Taipei the walk signals are a quaint animated LED display instead of a bulb through a static transparency like in most other places.
 It turns out to be a cultural affinity to invest in making official information appropriately adorable, something you can find in other Asian countries to varying extents in street signage.
 In London, there are many kinds of crosswalks including what the Londoners call Zebra, Pelican, and Toucan.
 We can all guess why the Zebra is called so, but even most of the Londoners I asked had no idea why the others had the names they did, and had some pretty funny guesses.
 You can look up [where each of them got their name](http://www.good-london-guide.com/styled-5/styled-25/), but what amuses me rather than their origin story is the overarching penchant to zoomorphize street crossings.
 Did the rest just follow because Zebras?
 Is it perhaps that London, august and proper on the day-to-day, loves to bring up animals that are a tad silly when crossing the streets to showcase there's more to them than drab and class?

 In Japan, one of the most notoriously OCD cultures in the world, trash/recycle bins are pretty hard to find on the streets.
 How strange!
 Especially given that several streets had more vending machines in the open than people.
-True, vending machines are typically accompanied by the appropriate recycle bin for what the leftovers of what it dispenses, but just as often they weren't.
+True, vending machines are typically accompanied by the appropriate recycle bin for the leftovers of what it dispenses, but just as often they weren't.
 Curious, I started asking locals what the deal was.
 They had various plausible answers.

 It turned out to be a nuanced, simultaneously conscious and subconscious outcome -- The most prominent factual reason was a "trash-based" [terrorist attack](https://en.wikipedia.org/wiki/Tokyo_subway_sarin_attack) by a doomsday cult in the 90s.
 They wrapped newspapers in plastic bags filled with the chemical-weapons-grade 'sarin' gas and dispersed these in trash cans and in the open in a major train station.
 However, this technically only resulted in reducing garbage receptacles at train stations.